Virginia-iGEM/igem-wikibrick/wiki/README.md

   - Build destinations and upload sources should be made identical, they are currently the same.
 - Eliminate code duplication in upload.js
 - Remove synchronous file read in relative2absolute.js
-- Cache username and password so that user does not have to enter them twice.
+- Cache username and password so that user does not have to enter them twice for publish.

 ### Medium Priority

 - Move source-destination mappings located in upload.js into their own separate json file to compartmentalize out data
   - Same for gulpfile source-destination mappings.
 - Switch to compiled SASS/LESS from CSS to make stylesheets cleaner
+- Modify gulpfile.js so that running `gulp live build` correctly throws errors when images have not been first pushed to the wiki.
+- Simplify `dev` and `live` gulpfile tasks so they're less interconnected.

 ### Low Priority